Bladder Cancer Treatment at Penn Highlands

 Most cases of bladder cancer are diagnosed after bladder cancer symptoms develop.
 Bladder cancer signs and symptoms are similar to the symptoms of many types of infections or other conditions, including:

-If infections or other bladder/urinary tract conditions are ruled out, these symptoms could be an early warning sign that helps detect and diagnose bladder cancer early while it is easier to treat.
+If infections or other bladder/urinary tract conditions are ruled out, these symptoms could be early warning signs that help detect bladder cancer early while it is easier to treat.

 To evaluate bladder cancer symptoms, a urine sample can be checked under a microscope to look for cancer cells.
 This is called urine cytology.
 Another diagnostic test, called a cystoscopy, is performed by the urologist inserting a thin, lighted tube into the bladder to check for abnormal cells that may need to be biopsied.